arduosoft/RawCMS/README.md

 As every open source project, we are looking for contributors.
 Any kind of help is welcome. *Just a star on the project is a lot.* If you want to contribute as a developer, you can join the project by [filling out this form](https://forms.gle/dddbHWzcxypN9rpx9) or by opening an issue.
 Any other kind of contribution, from docs to tests, is also welcome.

+**The easy contribution you can give us is share your impression about the project.
+[Please invest 1 minute of your time to fill a quick survery and tell your opinion](https://forms.gle/wvu1HF9P52ZdXujv6)**

 ## Try it

 You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) using the default credentials (username:bob, password:XYZ). **App run in a free tier, so it can take a little bit to come up.**